USDA-SCINet/scinet-site/sn_collections/_events/2023-04-11-carpentries.md

 title: "Software Carpentry with Python (Including Git)"
 excerpt: Course will be conducted over 4 days in 4-hour sessions.
+description: Event - Course will be conducted over 4 days in 4-hour sessions.
 type: training
 end_date: 2023-04-19
 provider: Carpentries